-Learning a new language can seem like a daunting challenge and one that requires a big investment of time and money.
+Learning Spanish can seem like a daunting challenge and one that requires a big investment of time and money.
 But with the advent of the internet it’s never been easier to find ways to learn Spanish on your terms — and that includes learning Spanish for free.
 Today’s technology has opened up a world of opportunities and possibilities for those who want to learn, but with so many options, what method makes most sense for you?

 If you want to learn Spanish without having to pay, you have your fair share of options to choose from.
 Here are a couple popular ways to learn Spanish for free:

 - Online courses, software, and apps

 - Language exchange/tandem learning with a native speaker

 - Media resources like podcasts, TV shows and movies

 There’s no right answer, and with so many choices, you can try to learn Spanish for free in the way that works best for you.

 The Many Ways To Learn Spanish For Free